CureMintInc/senior_software_engineer/README.md

-# Defining success in this role
+# Defining Success in this Role

 Have you ever been frustrated in a role becuase there was no clear indicators of success?
 Have you ever been at a company where success was defined by whatever your boss felt like at any given moment?